Telegram-Mini-Apps/telegram-apps/packages/documentation/docs/introduction/technologies.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Technologies

+Before starting to create application on Web Apps platform, it is important to know what Web Apps is from its technical side.
+This will lead developer to language and technologies selection.

-Internally, Web Apps are usual web applications which have their own download URL.
-So, it is enough to learn standard front-end development technologies to create simple Telegram Web App.
+Internally, Web Apps are usual web applications, which are displayed in WebView.

-Here comes the list of these basic technologies:
+In other words, they are just a set of static files (mostly `.js`, `.css` and `.html`).
+As you can assume, to create Web App, it is enough to learn standard front-end development technologies, such as:

 - JavaScript
 - CSS
 - HTML

-But to make much more serious application, you will probably need `TypeScript`, `React`, `SCSS` etc.
+Really simple, isn't it?
+But to make much more serious and bigger applications, we recommend to use more solid technologies, such as `TypeScript`, `React`, `SCSS` etc. You could also use `Vue`, `Angular` and other libraries, Web Apps has no restriction, connected with this.

+So, if we want to create Web App, we should create standard web application with any technologies stack.
+The only 1 thing Telegram needs from developer is application URL to download it from.
+It will be used as source for WebView, what will lead to application download and display.